mirror/dd-wrt/src/router/python/Doc/library/ssl.rst

    be passed, either to :meth:`SSLContext.load_verify_locations` or as a value of the ``ca_certs`` parameter to :func:`wrap_socket`.

+.. class:: VerifyMode

+   :class:`enum.IntEnum` collection of CERT_* constants.

+   .. versionadded:: 3.6

 .. data:: VERIFY_DEFAULT

    Possible value for :attr:`SSLContext.verify_flags`.
 In this mode, certificate revocation lists (CRLs) are not checked.
 By default OpenSSL does neither require nor verify CRLs.

    .. versionadded:: 3.4